Genomics in Palliative Care

 It is important that the patient and their family understands the possible benefits and limitations of DNA Banking.
 It is especially important that they appreciate that storing a DNA sample now does not guarantee that they will be offered genomic testing in the future.

-We recommend that you share our patient leaflet (add link) with the patient/their family.
+We recommend that you share our patient leaflet with the patient/their family.
+This can be downloaded using the button above the FAQs.

-They should also complete a consent form (add link) before DNA is banked.
+The patient should also complete a consent form before DNA is banked.
+The consent form can be downloaded using the button above the FAQs.

 We encourage patients to tell their relatives that a DNA sample has been banked so the family know where the sample is stored should it be needed in the future.

-You then need to complete a Non-WGS Rare Disease Order form and obtain a blood sample in an EDTA tube (purple top)
+You then need to complete a Non-WGS Rare Disease Order form (accessed using the link above the FAQs) and obtain a blood sample in an EDTA tube (purple top)

 The Non-WGS Rare Disease Order form and blood sample should be sent to: